Online Ads Are Tracking You. Some Are Trying to Hack You.

 How Forbes and the NYT accidentally served ransomware to their readers, plus every method advertisers use to follow you across the web.

-Unlike a VPN that tunnels ALL your traffic (slowing everything down, breaking logins, constant captchas), FDat!
-Privacy Tool only re-routes the sites that are actually affected by geo-restrictions.
-Everything else takes is routed normally
+Unlike a VPN that tunnels ALL your traffic (slowing everything down, breaking logins, constant captchas), FDAT only re-routes sites that are actually geo-restricted.
+Everything else goes direct.

-Add FDat! to Chrome or Firefox.
+Add FDAT to Chrome, Firefox, or Firefox for Android.
 No account needed.
 A random token is generated locally.

 Affected sites go through an encrypted tunnel.
 Everything else goes direct.
 Your ISP can't tell the difference.

-Ads blocked, trackers stripped, cookies rejected, WebRTC sealed.
+Ads blocked, trackers neutralized, cookies rejected, fingerprint randomized, WebRTC sealed, clipboard protected.
 All automatic, all the time.

 No account.
 No email.
 No tracking.
 Install and go.

 No!
-Our servers have logging completely disabled.
+We are genuinly pro-privacy and actively take steps to protect our users.
 We never see what sites you visit, and our anonymous token system means we don't even know who you are.

-Currently: UK, EU, and AU.
-Each region has a user-generated list of geo-blocked domains.
-You can submit any blocked sites you discover and if the trust score is high enough, our system will include it in the next update.
+United Kingdom, Europe, Oceania, Canada, South America, and more.
+Each region has a community-curated list of geo-blocked domains.
+You can submit any blocked sites you discover and they will be reviewed for inclusion.

 Yes!
 Use the extension's "Submit a Site" feature.
-Websites that promote violence, racism or illegal content are not welcome. (e.g. foxnews.com)
+Websites promoting violence, racism, or illegal content are not welcome.

 We use a blind-token authentication system.
 Your random token is generated locally and never leaves your browser.
 Only its SHA-256 hash is sent to our server.
 We can't reverse the hash, so we can't link your identity to your usage.